lsportsltd/kafka-curator/README.md

 # kafka-curator

 # Introduction
-- KafkaCurator was designed to provide a simple and suprevised way to manage everything related to Kafka topics.
+- KafkaCurator was designed to provide a simple and supervised way to manage everything related to Kafka topics.
-- Alot of the code in this library was inspired by [KafkaFlow](https://github.com/Farfetch/kafkaflow).
+- A lot of the code in this library was inspired by [KafkaFlow](https://github.com/Farfetch/kafkaflow).

 # Getting Started
 ## Requirements